HeikkiVesanto/HeikkiVesanto.github.io/docs/_posts/2022-01-15-dublin-neighborhoods-mapped.md

 ---
 Neighborhood boundaries are a fascinating topic.
 Where do people see their neighborhood extending to, how clear are those boundaries, and how do they shift with time.

-This is a topic that has been tackled a number of times in different locations.
+This is a topic that has been tackled a number of times around the world, and with different types of locations ([like cities](https://gisforthought.com/crowdsourced-city-extents/)).
 With the general public asked to draw their own neighborhood, or the ones they are familiar with, on a map.
 But there are challenges.

 Sometimes the results are successful, like in [Boston](https://bostonography.com/2017/official-unofficial-neighborhoods-2017/).
 Boston only has around 60 neighborhoods, which are relatively clearly defined based on the mapping results.
 And Bostonography clearly had a great readership, with over 2300 responses.